rubenafo/trendyways/README.md

 trendyways
 ==========

-Small javascrip library containing methods to use in financial technical analysis of time series.
+Small javascrip library containing methods to use in financial technical analysis of stock time series.
-It is intended to be a simple library, for most of the methods the input is just an array of values to get as output a list of values.
+It is intended to be a simple library, suitable to be inserted in any visulization workflow to generate results on the fly.

 General purpose functions:

+* series min.
+* series max.
+* series mean.
-* Series min, max, mean and standar deviation.
+* series standar deviation.

 Averages and intervals:
-* Moving Average of n-th order.
+* moving average of n-th order.
-* Bollinger Bands (window n, k value).
+* Bollinger bands (window n, k value).

+Error methods:
+* series MSE
+* series RMSE
+* series MAE

-Support and resistance calculation:
+Support and resistance methods:
 * Floor pivot points (resistances R1, R2 and R3; and supports S1, S2 and S3).
 * Tom Demarks Points (low:high values prediction).
 * Woodies Points (resistances R1,R2; and supports S1 and S2).